Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 ` git clone https://github.com/Rishabh04-02/Libreswan-Opportunistic-IPsec.git`

 2. Go to the project directory using the following command:
 `cd Libreswan-Opportunistic-IPsec`

- 3. Run the setup file:
+3. Run the letsencrypt file:
- `sudo bash setup`
+`sudo bash letsencrypt [argument]`
- When you run the setup file it'll ask for: *Installing for server or client?
-Type (S/C)*.
-Choose your response accordingly.

-## Scripts available
+## Available [arguments]
+Note - To get the list of all the acceptable arguments run `letsencrypt -h` OR `letsencrypt help`

+> setup, test, generatecertificate, updatecertificate, help, -s, -t, -gc, -uc, -h

+## Functions of various [arguments]
 Note - OE refers to Opportunistic Encryption.

-1. `setup`
+1. `letsencrypt setup` OR `letsencrypt -s`

-This script is the main script which is to be run when installing the project for the first time.
-This script performs the following tasks:
+For initial setup, it is to be run when installing the project for the first time.
+This [argument] performs the following tasks:
-* Check if IPsec is installed.
 * performs the 1st time server/client Installation.
 * Checks for existing OE connections.
 * Downloads the LetsEncrypt CA and intermediate certificates.